 Who doesn’t: Employees who value stability over flexibility will likely find hourly compensation lacking, particularly if the number of hours they’re scheduled to work changes from week to week.
 In addition, many hourly employees have fewer benefits, particularly if they’re part-time.
 This could impact how much they have to pay for health insurance or how much PTO they get in a year.
 Individuals who have to pay for their own insurance, or who are responsible for others’ health insurance, may find hourly compensation inadequate without a robust benefits package to go alongside.

-The role of compensation in rewarding employees
+The role of compensation packages

 There are at least nine different compensation types.
 The aforementioned three barely scrape the surface.
 What’s important here, though, isn’t how each compensation type is different but rather what’s to be gained by the employees included in it.